 For an AIFM established in a jurisdiction other than an EEA Member State which implemented the AIFMD (a "non-EEA AIFM") marketing an AIF established in a jurisdiction other than an EEA Member State which implemented the AIFMD (a "non-EEA AIF"), the AIFMD requires that, at a minimum, the non-EEA AIFM must provide certain disclosures to EEA investors in the non-EEA AIF, as well as provide reports on a regular basis to the regulator in each EEA Member State where the non-EEA AIF is marketed.
-In addition, the AIFMD includes a requirement that there must be cooperation arrangements in place between the regulators in each of: (i) the jurisdiction where the non-EEA AIFM is established; (ii) the jurisdiction where the non-EEA AIF is being marketed.
+In addition, the AIFMD includes a requirement that there must be cooperation arrangements in place between the regulators in each of: (i) the jurisdiction where the non-EEA AIFM is established; (ii) the jurisdiction where the non-EEA AIF is established (if different from (i)); and (iii) each EEA Member State into which the non-EEA AIF is being marketed.
 Individual EEA Member State regulators may also impose additional marketing restrictions on a national basis.
 As such, the provisions of the AIFMD may limit the Manager's ability to market the Fund in the EEA Member States.